 It is agreed that (name of pupil) will

 receive

 (quantity and name of medicine)

 every day at (time medicine to be administered)

 (name of pupil) will be given/supervised

-whilst he/she takes their medicat ion by:
+whilst he/she takes their me edication by:

-- ne time of expiration or school will dispose of the .
-Medicine to be kept in the School office and signed d dated with the dose given, logged.
+Please collect your medicine before the time of expiration or school will dispose of the medicine when the last dose is stated.
+Medicine to be kept in the School office and signed out each time by the above person and dated with the dose given, logged.

-DATE:

-SIGNED:

-POSITION: